rflcrz/Dot52/README.md

 #My Current Challenges

-- I need to understand who is responsible to release this plugin when its window is closed.
+- I need to understand more about memory management.
+At this moment I don't know who is responsible to release my plugin after it's window is closed.
-- Implement a way to allow user to configure a custom text (containing the measurements and volume) to be copied.
-I’m thinking about a NSTokenField that holds free text and tokens that represents AP x LON x TRV diameters and VOL.
-- Implement a way to allow user to persist this custom text setting.
-I’m thinking about using Core Data to write a plist file.